 This delicious vegetarian tortellini soup is equal parts comforting and nutritious.
-It’s a hearty, veggie-filled meal that’s easy to make and easy to love, and perfect for a cold winter day.
+It’s a hearty, veggie-filled meal that’s easy to make and easy to love, and perfect for a cold fall or winter night.

 I’ve included instructions for how to make it in both an Instant Pot and on the stove – whichever you prefer. 🙂

 This is a perfect meal to make if you want to prep some filling, healthy meals that go a long way portion-wise.

 It’s vegetarian, so it’s a great option if you don’t eat meat (or just want to eat less of it – Meatless Monday anyone?).
 And it’ll warm you up in cold weather, too.

 The combination of veggies used here are delicious, but it can totally be a “clean out the veggie drawer” recipe.

 Feel free to sub different colored bell peppers, add green beans or frozen peas, use different greens in place of the spinach, chickpeas in place of cannellini beans, etc.